Introduction

 Pay for the Death of the Son of God

-His earthly life ended on the cross, and up until that moment he had committed no sin.
+His earthly life ended on the cross, and up until that moment, He had committed no sin.
 He lived a life in complete obedience to the will of His Father, but in the end, He lost His life.
-The Full Righteousness that Christ lived on this earth, He credits to the “account” of all those who seek Him as their personal Savior.
+The full righteousness that Christ lived on this earth, He credits to the “account” of all those who seek Him as their personal Savior.
 Our condemnation was paid by Christ!
 That is why we read that such people are blessed, for they will not experience the second death!
 The death that Jesus died on the cross in place of those who are saved was precisely the second death, that is, the death of condemnation!

 Conclusion

 Therefore, we can conclude that there are two deaths for human beings.
 The first is the natural death, which occurs when we no longer consume the fruit of the Tree of Life.
 Everyone faces this death, whether they are saved or not.
-The second death is the payment for the transgression of God’s law, that is, the consequence of the sin that we have lived.
+The second death is the payment for the transgression of God’s law, that is, the consequence of the sin we have committed.
 We should all receive this second death, but the Son of God gave His life to ransom us.
 Those who accept Him as Savior will not need to go through it, because Christ has already paid the price for us!
 Only the wicked and unjust will have to go through this second death.

 May we surrender our lives to Christ and accept Him as the Savior of our lives!
 He will grant saving grace to all who seek Him with faith and repentance!